gram15/fbide/output/docs/readme.txt

 FBIde 0.4:

-   FBIde - is a free open sourse IDE for FreeBasic compiler written using Dev-Cpp and wxWidgetsframework library.
+   FBIde - is a free open source IDE for FreeBasic compiler written using Dev-Cpp and wxWidgetsframework library.
    Copyright (C) 2004-2005 Albert Varaksin [ vongodric@hotmail.com ]